What can Career Services do for you? Take our Survey!

 Career Services offers assistance to undergraduate students and alumni who seek help in determining and implementing their career plans.
 We can assist with exploring careers, researching career paths, seeking internships, creating a resume, and/or job searching.
 Career Services also assists employers with locating qualified students for positions they have in their businesses.

 Research shows that people working in a career that supports their interests, skills and goals are happier, more successful, and more fulfilled than people who simply “get a job.”
 Carefully planning your career by assessing your strengths and interests, exploring your options, gaining experience and making informed decisions will assist the individual in securing positive employment.

 Learning about your personality and interests provides the student with added insight.
-What are your hobbies?
+What are your hobbies, skills do you have?
 What work have you done in the past?
-Are there family expectations?
 Is your personality extroverted or introverted?
-What interests and skills do you have?
 All of these factors (and many more) impact your decision about careers.

 - Jung Typology Test- http://humanmetrics.com/cgi-win/JTypes2.asp

 - Explore your personality type with the TypeFinder® series!
 Assessments are based on the theory of sixteen personality types originally developed by Isabel Briggs Myers.

 Researching careers and utilizing resources from the Career Services web site at SAC, but it also includes finding out about what careers require by using resources as the Ferguson’s Career Guidance Center and the Occupational Outlook Handbook.
 Does the career start at low pay and then the employee receives significant salary raises after experience?
 What are the work hours and benefits?
 These factors (and many more) impact whether you will really enjoy a career field or not.